UnbuiltAlmond8/PHPKoboDeobfuscator/README.md

   eval(hook + code)
 })(`PHPKobo code goes here`)
 ```
-You simply look for the large obfuscated portion `Function('...')()` within the target file, put it in place of `PHPKobo code goes here`, and go.
+Note that it does not use JSDON, but you can pair this with JSDOM to generate necessary context directly in Node.js.
+This unified deobfuscator works even for files created before 2025-01-01.
+To use it, uou simply look for the large obfuscated portion `Function('...')()` within the target file, put it in place of `PHPKobo code goes here`, and go.
 After running, check the console to get the raw HTML and CSS.
 Remember to also discover all assets and block the Elements Tab Obfuscator!